girlscript/winter-of-contributing/JavaScript/Topics/Event_Handling/README.md

      </center>
 </body>
 </html>
-So basically Event handlers can be used to handle and verify user input, user actions, and browser actions:
+So basically Event handlers can be used to handle and verify user input, user actions, and browser actions:<br>
-● Things that should be done every time a page loads.
+● Things that should be done every time a page loads.<br>
-● Things that should be done when the page is closed.
+● Things that should be done when the page is closed.<br>
-● Action that should be performed when a user clicks a button.
+● Action that should be performed when a user clicks a button.<br>
-● Content that should be verified when a user inputs data. and even more.....
+● Content that should be verified when a user inputs data.<br>
+ and even more.....<br>
-Many different methods can be used to let JavaScript work with events:
+Many different methods can be used to let JavaScript work with events:<br>
-● HTML event attributes can execute JavaScript code directly.
+● HTML event attributes can execute JavaScript code directly.<br>
-● HTML event attributes can call JavaScript functions.
+● HTML event attributes can call JavaScript functions.<br>
-● You can assign your own event handler functions to HTML elements.
+● You can assign your own event handler functions to HTML elements.<br>
-● You can prevent events from being sent or being handled. and even more.....
+● You can prevent events from being sent or being handled.<br>
+ and even more.....<br>